underscoretype/glyphs-plugin-wordfinder/README.md

 ### Changelog

+* 1.1.0
+	* TWEAK Selecting glyphs like a.alt or f_f.liga the plugin will extract base base characters for finding words
 * 1.0.5
 	* TWEAK Search speed increase for finding words for only a single character
 	* TWEAK Default dictionary includes better Vietnamese character coverage